-We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person.
+We acknowledge that staff must only ever use physical intervention as a last resort, when a pupil is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person.

-We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures.
+We understand that physical intervention of a nature which causes injury or distress to a pupil may be considered under child/vulnerable adult protection or disciplinary procedures.

-We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Positive Touch' guidance to ensure they are clear about their professional boundary.
+We recognise that touch is appropriate in the context or working with children/vulnerable adults, and all staff have been given 'Positive Touch' guidance to ensure they are clear about their professional boundary.